 Phuket City.
 The capital of Phuket Province in southern Thailand, it is frequently referred to as the “Pearl of the Andaman Sea”.
 While visiting there you are probably going to want to take some of the best day trips from Phuket to make the most of your time there.

 Phuket attracts hordes of tourists every year, and it’s not hard to guess why.
-It has something that caters to every traveler: lush, beautiful jungles; marvelous, pristine beaches; mouth-watering street food; a vibrant nightlife; and a wide array of accommodations, from budget to luxury.
+It has something that caters to every traveler: lush, beautiful jungles; marvelous, pristine beaches; mouth-watering street food; a vibrant nightlife; an array of Phuket extreme sports everyone will want to try; and a wide array of accommodations, from budget to luxury.

 Furthermore, with so many stunning islands nearby, it is the perfect city to use as a base, as you launch on several island-hopping adventures.
 But, with so many islands and Phuket day trips to choose from, it may be hard to decide where to go.
 So, to help you out, here is my list for the absolute best day trips from Phuket City you can take.
 Enjoy!